cBollins/Final-Year-ML-Project/README.md

 ## Neutrinos

 Neutrally charged, extremely small and inert fundamental leptons that pair with their **charged** lepton.
 Neutrinos interact via the weak interaction and gravity.
-By "pair", we mean that neutrinos have flavour.
+By 'pair', we mean that neutrinos have flavour.
 For example, solar neurinos are released during hydrogen burning through the proton-proton chain:

 $$
 4\text{H} \longrightarrow ^4\text{He} + 2e^+ + 2\nu_e